sjpcp5/obsidian_notes/Technical/Rust/Why Rust?.md

 Rust memory management is handled by Rust without the need for a garbage collector

-Native cross-platform executables
+Native cross-platform executable

-Helps enforce consistency which supports governance and makes onboarding easier
+Helps enforce consistency which supports governance and makes on-boarding easier

 Allows mentoring of developers to focus on areas other than defensive coding